Glossary of technical writing terms

 document management

-The management of (usually electronic) documents from their creation to their final disposal (destruction or archiving) in an organisation.
-See also document management system.
+Document management is the management of electronic documents from their creation to their final disposal (destruction or archiving) in an organization.
+Refer also to document management system.

 document management system

-Software for document management.
-See also content management system.
+A document management system is software for document management.
+Refer also to content management system.

 documentation

-Information that helps people to solve problems, to make decisions, and to do tasks efficiently.
-See also online documentation; reference manual; user guide.
+Documentation is information that helps people to solve problems, to make decisions, and to do tasks correctly.
+Refer also to online documentation; printed documentation; reference manual; user guide.

 documentation plan

-A document that specifies the important parts of a documentation project.
+A documentation plan is a document that specifies the important parts of a documentation project.
 This term is equivalent to the term 'project plan'.

 domain expert